Table of Contents

 Take the Batobus (river bus.)

-You can get a 2-day hop-on, hop-off ticket to see Paris attractions from the Seine River.
+You can get a 2-day hop-on, hop-off ticket to see several Paris sights from the Seine River.
 It is inexpensive and fun.

 We love the Marais district!
 Considered Paris’ art district, the Marais is known for its signature narrow streets, low slung buildings, specialty shops of all kinds, and of course, art galleries.
 If you like modern art, don’t miss the Center Georges Pompidou.
 And while in the area, visit the serene Place des Vosges.
 This little park is surrounded by lovely period buildings and is considered one of the most beautiful squares in Europe.
 By the way, the BHV department store is located in this district (across the street from the Hotel de Ville.)
 If you have an interest in hardware (and even if you don’t), the basement of this Paris sight is a treasure trove.